vladopajic/go-test-coverage/README.md

 ⭐ Love this project?
 Star it!

+This tool is still not widely known, and giving the repository a ⭐️ is a simple, cost-free way to help it gain visibility.
+It’s a win-win for everyone: new users discover a useful tool they might have otherwise missed, and existing users benefit from a larger community where issues get identified sooner, improvements happen faster and new contributions help the project grow.

 ## Contribution

-We welcome all contributions - whether it's fixing a typo, adding new features, or pointing out an issue.
-Feel free to open a pull request or issue to contribute!
+All contributions are welcome - whether you're fixing a typo, adding a new feature, or reporting an issue.
+Feel free to open a pull request or create an issue to contribute!

+See the [contributing](/docs/contributing.md) page for more details before opening a PR.

+---

 Happy coding 🌞